 The Intel Chipset Software Installation Utility is used for updating Windows® INF files so that the Intel chipset can be recognized and configured properly in the system.

 To install the utility, click "Intel Chipset Software Installation Utility" on the main menu.

-1. Setup is now ready to install the utility.
+1. Setup is ready to install the utility.
 Click Next.

-Go through the readme document for system requirements and installation tips then click Next.
+3. Go through the readme document for more installation tips then click Next.